publicinnovation/whitepaper/agenda-resolution.md

 PASSED AND ADOPTED on this XX day of MMMM 2014, by the following roll-call vote:

-<a href="https://github.com/publicinnovation/whitepaper/issues" class="btn btn-success btn-lg btn-block">Help Improve this Resolution</a>
+<a href="https://github.com/publicinnovation/whitepaper/issues" class="btn btn-success btn-lg btn-block" id="printhide">Help Improve this Resolution</a>

 <a href="/innovative-jurisdiction-framework" class="btn btn-default btn-lg pull-right" id="printhide">Next</a>
 <a href="/recommendations" class="btn btn-default btn-lg pull-left" id="printhide">Previous</a>